AgroZero/RepoZero/Documentation/Ionic.md

 }
 ```

-If dot notation doesn't work, setting `"noPropertyAccessFromIndexSignature"` to false in `tsconfig.json` will fix that, otherwise if this makes you uncomfortable - doing the following will work.
+Tip: If dot notation doesn't work, setting `"noPropertyAccessFromIndexSignature"` to false in `tsconfig.json` will fix that, otherwise if this makes you uncomfortable - doing the following will work.

 ```angular
 get password() {